oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with 'cannot access process' in the status text

 #### 2.3.6.3 Stop edr:service
-Stops the running process associated with a service and prevents it from running again should the endpoint reboot.
+Stops the running process associated with a service and prevents it from running again should the endpoint reboot, either through specifying the name of the service as it appears in the Windows Service Control Manager, or by specifying the relevant registry entries and the process associated with the service (if it is running).

-OpenC2 Consumers that choose to implement the 'stop edr:service' Command MUST include all steps that are required for the disable service procedure such as ending the process of the service, editing configuration files/registry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped, and that it does not restart upon device boot.
+OpenC2 Consumers that choose to implement the 'stop edr:service' Command MUST include all steps that are required for the disable service procedure such as ending the process of the service, editing egistry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped (if running), and that it does not spawn a new process upon device boot.

+OpenC2 Producers that send 'stop edr:service' Commands:
+* and populate the 'name' property
+    * SHOULD NOT populate the 'files' property
+    * SHOULD NOT populate the 'registry_entries' property
+    * SHOULD NOT populate the 'process' propery
+* and do not populate the 'name' property
+    * MUST populate the 'registry_entries' property
+    * MAY populate the 'process' propery

 ### 2.3.7 Restart
 OpenC2 Consumers that receive a 'restart' Command: